pasekji/bi-eha/imgur-bug-bounty.md

 - **Video to gif function was also tested for XSS with above test with no vulnerable outcomes. - imgur.com/vidgif**
 - **Imgur login/register forms were also tested for XSS with above test with no vulnerable outcomes.**

-## 6. User security / Authentication bypass
+## User security / Authentication bypass testing
 - In this section, we'll slightly focus on individual user security.
 - We've tried some lighter bruteforcing attack at the login page using once again burpsuite payloads.
 - There could be many possible combinations of most used passwords and common usernames.